TahmidU/NotesWebApp/README.md

 <img src="https://drive.google.com/uc?id=1LgsU-NHjrpEDDlwQix3LmQm1bgBwknPR&export=download" width="auto" height="auto"/>
 <br/>

 Check the video demo above to see the full preview.
+The video demo is from `commit c46a0f10970d37b86e13d532ec9be649bbc9013f`.

 # Features

 - Basic crud functionalities for notes.
+- User Sign-in and Registration.
+- Email Verification.
 - Data persistence.
+- Hashed Password in Database.
 - Note Query and Pagination.
 - Responsive and Beautiful UI/UX.

 # Note

-I have only tested this on Microsoft Edge, Google Chrome and Mozilla Firefox.
-It seems to also work on the Android Chrome Browser.
-As for Apple devices, I am not all too sure how the UI would look, as I do not have any Apple devices to verify.
+This project mostly focuses on the web platform (Edge, Chrome, and Firefox).
+Therefore, I would not be focusing too much on optimising the UI/UX for the mobile platform.